roger1891/Jiggabot/nlu.md

 ## intent:joke2_answ
 - With a big wave
 - A wave
+- One big wave
+- a big wave

 ## intent:joke3_answ
 - Hot, because you can catch a cold.
+-

 ## intent:joke4_answ
 - After a year, the dog is still excited to see you.